|Tying Charity quilts|

 Kaiser Permanente Hospital Chaplaincy

 |Charity quilting at The Springs|

-At least three quilts are made available annually for donation to other tax exempt organizations for fundraising purposes.
+As many as five quilts are made available annually for donation to other tax exempt organizations for fundraising purposes.
 If your group would like to be considered, a written request to the guild will start the process.